IsotopeLtd/isotope/lib/src/registrar/README.md

 * Easy to learn/use
 * Doesn't clutter your UI tree with special widgets to access your data like provider or redux does.

-**Registrar isn't a state management solution!** It's a locator for your objects so you need some other way to notify your UI about changes like `Streams` or `ValueNotifiers`.
+**Registrar isn't a state management solution!** It's a registry for your objects so you need some other way to notify your UI about changes like `Streams` or `ValueNotifiers`.

 ## Installation